brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 :sd[Band forms a Chicken and plays "The Mag 7"] :sd[After song band members raise hands]

 What is it band?
-Oh - it's down the hall, second door on the left.
+Oh - it’s down the hall, second door on the left.

 :sd[Band marches off to Ever True]